Active and Upcoming

 The objective of this pilot study is to examine the association of optimism and coping and chemotherapy toxicities in the 12 months following initiation of chemotherapy among women being treated for gynecologic or breast cancer.
 This research project will help us to better understand coping styles among people undergoing chemotherapy, providing insight into which strategies work well for individuals when managing treatment side effects.
 Enrollment is now closed, but results are forthcoming.

-For information about our research program, please visit the Women’s Behavioral Health website Here
+For more information about Women’s Behavioral Health at OSU, visit the website here.